-Diana Callender, MBBS, DM, is a professor of medicine and director of the Clinical Skills and Simulation Center (CSSC).
+Diana Callender, MBBS, DM, is associate dean for UME Simulation & Simulation-based Assessment, director of the Clinical Skills & Simulation Center (CSSC) and professor of medicine.
 She provides oversight of the medical director of the CSSC and in collaboration with course directors and director of clinical skills oversees the development and implement of simulation-based clinical skills teaching and assessment at Geisinger Commonwealth School of Medicine.
 She works with the director of simulation on the development and integration of simulation activities into the MD curriculum.
 She also oversees faculty development programs, the budget process, the operations and the development of programs and the acquisition of new technology and activities in the CSSC.

 John L. Szarek, BSPharm, PhD, CHSE, is professor and director for clinical pharmacology in the Department of Basic Sciences.
 His role in the CSSC is to ensure the integration of basic sciences into simulation scenarios across the four years of the MD curriculum, and to assist in faculty development.
 Dr. Szarek is one of the leaders for interprofessional education (IPE) and works with other health professions faculty in using simulation in IPE.
 Dr. Szarek is a Certified Healthcare Simulation Educator and completed a master training workshop for TeamSTEPPS.